meirka/docs.memseer.com/docs/use_cases.md

 ![](../assets/images/use_cases/health/insufficient_info_.png)

 It needs to know when was the last time you had checkups.
 Click red link, set the date of the last time you did checkup and click “save”.
-Repeat the step for all the missing information.
-Now you can track when was the last time you did checkups and/or when you should schedule (or expect) to have next one.
+Repeat this step two more times, and now you can track when was the last time you did checkups and/or when you should schedule (or expect) to have next one.

 ![](../assets/images/use_cases/health/dashboard_.png)